Does Coffee go off?

 -

-Appearance: Ground coffee may clump together or appear slightly oily.
+Appearance: Ground coffee may clump or look oily; beans may look dull

 How Long Does Coffee Last?